metauni/metauni.github.io/soc/index.md

 ## Foundations Seminar

 Every two weeks we also host the foundations seminar, which will run immediately after the Shadows of Computation lecture, at 21:00 AEST.
 [Click here for details](https://metauni.org/foundations/).
-The first seminar will be on the 17th at 21:00 AEST.
+The first seminar will be on the 17th of October at 21:00 AEST.